-If you’re new to this flavor of nerddom, it can often be a bit overwhelming trying to figure out what’s what–as gameplay type will often dictate what kit and gun you should roll to get the most bang for your buck.
+If you’re new to this flavor of nerddom, it can often be a bit overwhelming trying to figure out what’s what.
+(Let’s be real, gameplay type will often dictate what kit and gun you should roll to get the most bang for your buck.)

-While this is by no means an exhaustive list, we think that airsoft can broadly be divided into 3 main types of distinct games: Force on Force, Speedsoft, and Milsim.
+While this is by no means an exhaustive list, we think that airsoft can broadly be divided into three main types of distinct games: Force on Force, Speedsoft, and Milsim.

 Teams are divided up into generally equal numbers, and must then eliminate each other until one team is easily declared the winner.

-There are however thousands of variations on that same core premise–and depending on the craftiness of your local field’s refs, you might see other classic entry-level game types thrown in as well.
+However, there are thousands of variations on that same core premise.
+Depending on the craftiness of your local field’s refs, you might see other classic entry-level game types thrown in as well.

-Capture the flag, rescue the downed pilot, capture strategic points on the field, disarm the nuclear briefcase–whatever the fine details might be, casual and pickup force on force games generally aim to keep the atmosphere light, the rules simple, and the game fun.
+Capture the flag, rescue the downed pilot, capture strategic points on the field, disarm the nuclear briefcase, etc. generally aim to keep the atmosphere light, the rules simple, and the game fun.

-All fields are obviously going to have their own regulations when it comes to the actual airsoft guns used during games on their property, and you should pay very careful attention to what those rules might be.
+All fields have their own regulations when it comes to the actual airsoft guns used during games, and you should pay very careful attention to what those rules might be.

 Generally speaking, most pickup field games are going to have an FPS limit of 400 as measured with a .20g BB, or 350 FPS for CQB / indoor play.

-With all of that being said, force on force games are a fantastic way for newer players to get out and begin to get a feel for how their gun handles, the mechanics of teamplay that occur organically within an airsoft game, and how to follow the rules that come along with organized way in an honorable manner.
+That said, force-on-force games are a fantastic way for newer players to get out and begin to get a feel for their gun, the mechanics of team play, and the rules that come along with it.

 Fast-Paced, (Sometimes) Competitive Action: Speedsoft

-While the term itself is a bit of a slang casually used to refer to more competitive gameplay that’s not at all concerned with scenarios, Speedsoft has evolved over the last decade into what is essentially paintball with airsoft guns.
+While the term itself is a bit of a slang casually used to refer to competitive gameplay not concerned with scenarios, Speedsoft has evolved over the last decade into what is essentially paintball with airsoft guns.